gokcehan/lf/doc.md

 ## cmd-history-next (default `<c-n>` and `<down>`), cmd-history-prev (default `<c-p>` and `<up>`)

-Go to next/previous item in the history.
+Go to the next/previous item in the history.

 ## cmd-left (default `<c-b>` and `<left>`), cmd-right (default `<c-f>` and `<right>`)